Butamisole

 Butamisole is a pharmaceutical drug used in veterinary medicine.
 It is an anthelmintic of the imidazothiazole class.
 In dogs it is used for the treatment of infections with whipworms such as Trichuris vulpis and with hookworm such as Ancylostoma caninum.
-It acts as a nicotinic acetylcholine receptor agonist that causes sustained muscle contraction in the parasite followed by depolarizing neuromuscular blockade which leads to paralysis Generally, are recommend acetylisopheral muscular effects for the anemialarizing or larging.
-May symptoms and adverse effects are anemia, tahypheral muscular larging, tahycardian vascular effects, pahydermia or other symptoms.
+It acts as a nicotinic acetylcholine receptor agonist that causes sustained muscle contraction in the parasite followed by depolarizing neuromuscular blockade which leads to paralysis.